codeigniter4/CodeIgniter4/user_guide_src/source/libraries/mail.rst

 -  BCC Batch Mode, enabling large email lists to be broken into small BCC batches.
 -  Email Debugging tools
--  Third-party Handlers for local Logging, Amazon SES, Mailtrap, and more.

 .. contents::
     :local: